 Short story, there isn’t any.
-When purusing the research regarding the effectiveness of Epsom salt bathing, the evidence is scant at best.
+When perusing the research regarding the effectiveness of Epsom salt bathing, the evidence is scant at best.
 But I did come across one seventeen-page article that I read word for word.
-Paul Ingram, who writes for Pain Science has the best review of the Epsom salt research in an article he entitles, “Do Epsom Salts Work?”
+Paul Ingraham, who writes for Pain Science has the best review of the Epsom salt research in an article he entitles, “Do Epsom Salts Work?”
 He pens with sarcasm, and a fiery wit that makes reading about the emptiness of the Epsom salt claims an absolute pleasure.

 EPSOM SALT BATHS: DO THEY REALLY WORK?

 So what does our friend Paul have to say?
 He has some very strong opinions on the subject!
 (Want to read it?
 Here is the LINK.)

 But before I get to Paul’s thorough bashing of the Epsom salt myth let’s talk about the history of Epsom salts.
 As mentioned above, Epsom salts are made up of Magnesium Sulfate.
 Magnesium Sulfate is crystal formation that come from a spring in England, aptly named “EPSOM.”
 Do not go mixing up “Epsom salts” with “Dead Sea salts.”
 Dead Sea salts come from, well, the “Dead Sea” and that would be in Israel, not England.
 So there is that.

 Okay, back to Paul and his passionate paper.
 Here is a sampling of his points: